REDS: Resource-Efficient Deep Subnetworks for Dynamic Resource Constraints: Resource-Efficient Deep Subnets

 \section{Resource-Efficient Deep Subnets}

-Before describing the pipeline how we build \reds, we first argue why layer slicing by chopping off a \emph{contiguous} sequence of computational units, such as neurons or convolutional filters, doesn't constraint the expressiveness of \reds in any way, \ie these computational units in all but the last layer of the network can be pruned arbitrary, but can be reordered to form a contiguous sequence without changing the network function.
+Before detailing the \reds construction pipeline, we first argue that layer slicing by skipping a \emph{contiguous} sequence of computational units, whether neurons or convolutional filters, from any layer except the final classifier, preserves the representational capacity of the resulting \reds subnetworks.
+The pruned computational units can be reordered to form a contiguous sequence without changing the network function.
 We then describe \reds construction pipeline.
-In the heart of it is the novel method to decide on the choice of the subnetwork structure of \reds based on the knapsack problem.
-Finally, we discuss how to fine-tune the models in \reds using few-shot learning to recover lost accuracy due to the applied pruning of computational units.
+At the core is the novel method to decide on the choice of the subnetwork structure of \reds based on the knapsack problem.
+Finally, we discuss how to fine-tune the submodels in \reds to recover lost accuracy due to the applied structural pruning of computational units.